milvus-logo

 • To delete the dependencies and private virtual clouds (PVCs) along with the Milvus cluster, see configuration file.

-There are also two ways to uninstall Milvus Operator on K8s:
+There are also two ways to uninstall Milvus Operator.

 $ helm -n milvus-operator uninstall milvus-operator